akka/akka-http/docs/src/main/paradox/server-side/low-level-api.md

 The third type of failure that can occur is when the connection has been properly established, however afterwards is terminated abruptly – for example by the client aborting the underlying TCP connection.
+(Note that this is when the TCP connection is abruptly terminated in an orderly fasion, if the client just goes away, there will be no such failure and it will instead be detected through the @ref[idle timeout](../common/timeouts.md#timeouts))

 To handle this failure we can use the same pattern as in the previous snippet, however apply it to the connection's Flow:

 Scala